FinalDoom/FFXI-FishingForm/readme.rst

 	- Automatically sync FishDB with cloud database
 	- Syncs silently at application start
 	- Syncs silently after a few new fish are caught
+	- Get bait from and move fish to mog case

 - Includes fface (current as of this post)
 - Includes ffacetools (current as of this post)